 The sunshine of summer is enough to make you feel better than you usually do throughout the year.
 But with a few changes to your daily habits, you can feel at your absolute best throughout the summer.
 Without further ado, here are four simple ways to optimize your health during the hottest months of the year.

-Lastly, take time to de-stress.
 A moment of deep breathing and meditation decreases inflammation.
-So take the time to breathe deeply, meditate, practice yoga—whatever you need to do to feel relaxed.
+So take the time to breathe deeply, meditate, and practice yoga—whatever you need to do to feel relaxed.
 And of course, make sure to get enough sleep!